-Box strength is actually a surprisingly complicated and nuanced characteristic!
-Here, we provide high level guidance for anyone trying to decide if they should use 23ECTB, 32ECTC, 32ECTE or 44ECTC sheets for their custom corrugated shipping box.
-If you want to better understand the different factors that impact box strength, check out our detailed Guide to Shipping Boxes.
+Box strength is a surprisingly complicated and nuanced characteristic!
+Here, we provide high-level guidance for anyone deciding if they should use 23ECTB, 32ECTC, 32ECTE, or 44ECTC sheets for their custom corrugated shipping box.
+To better understand the factors that impact box strength, check out our detailed Guide to Shipping Boxes.

-ECT strength (versus an older approach called the "Mullen Test") is a suitable strength rating system for the vast majority of shipping boxes and is the only one that works with boxes that are made with recycled content.
+ECT strength (versus an older approach called the "Mullen Test") is a suitable strength rating system for most shipping boxes and is the only one that works with boxes made with recycled content.
 EcoEnclose box strengths are all measured in ECT, and most companies who sell shipping boxes are in the same boat.

 |Maximum Weight of Box and Contents (lbs/kg)||Recommended Size Limit of Box Length, Width, and Depth Added (inches/cm)*||Minimum Bursting Test (lbs per sq. inch/kg per sq. cm)||Minimum Edge Crush Test (ECT) (lbs per inch/kg per cm width)|